kaonone/POC-polkadai-bridge/README.md

  Ethereum <-> Parity Substrate Blockchain bridge for self transfers of DAI Token (ERC20) to sDAI (ERC20 representation).

 ## You can try it out in our chain:
-1. Make sure you have ethereum and Substrate extensions.
-Typical choises would be:
+1. Make sure you have Ethereum and Substrate extensions.
+Typical choices would be:
   <br>a. `Metamask` (or any other Ethereum extension) and switch it to `Kovan`
   <br>b. `polkadot{.js}`
 2. Go [here](https://polkadai-bridge.akropolis.io/)
-3. Connect with both extensions(two pop-up window should appear)
+3. Connect with both extensions(two pop-up windows should appear)
-4. You will see that your balances from extensions should appear in the page.
+4. You will see that your balances from extensions should appear on the page.
 5. Transfer some Kovan test DAI to our Substrate-based chain.
 6. Transfer some DAI from our chain to your Ethereum account.

-Should be pretty obvious from this point.
+It should be pretty obvious from this point.
 If you hit some problems, please feel free to file an issue!

 <pre>